A Spotlight on Respiratory Therapy: How RT Education & Practice are Evolving

 Endee shared, “The other [allied health] professions have already done this because they realize the importance of greater education and strengthening their knowledge and skills in terms of practice.
 We have to do the same thing.”

-The NYSSRC ad hoc committee is aiming to potentially introduce a bill at the beginning of the legislative session in January of 2021.
+The NYSSRC ad hoc committee introduced a bill at the beginning of the legislative session in January 2021.
+It was referred to committee in March 2021.
 Although new educational standards would not affect currently credentialed and licensed RTs, this could usher in a new era of bachelor’s prepared—and hopefully better compensated—respiratory care practitioners.